zKOSMOSz/AWiki/README.md

 -   `index.html`: The main HTML file and entry point for the application.
 -   `index.tsx`: Mounts the main React application to the DOM.
 -   `public/logo.png`: The site logo and favicon image file.
+-   `src/config.ts`: A configuration file to easily change the site name.
 -   `App.tsx`: The root React component that handles the overall layout, state management, and routing between wiki pages.
 -   `wiki-manifest.json`: A JSON file that defines the navigation structure of the sidebar.
 This is the single source of truth for what pages exist and how they are organized.
 -   `wiki/`: A directory containing all the wiki content as Markdown (`.md`) files.